This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 2. Water It

 So obvious as to be often overlooked, watering your lawn is an essential component to its current and future health.
 The amount of rain your area receives, temperature, and humidity can all affect how much water your lawn will need on a given day or week.
 However, when the grass looks bluish-gray, it’s time to water.
-You can do this by hand, with a simple garden sprinkler, or via an automated sprinkler system.
-The choice is up to you — just make sure you don’t forget to do it.
+Gilmour makes the best garden hose if you want do this by hand, or hook the hose to a simple garden sprinkler, or via an automated sprinkler system.
+The choice is up to you just make sure you don’t forget to do it.

 3. Fertilize It

 For some reason fertilizing often takes a backseat to other lawn care tasks, which is too bad.
 Every time you mow your lawn, you don’t just make it shorter; you also actively remove necessary nutrients from it.
 Fertilizer can put those nutrients right back in.
 Once spring growth is getting underway, fertilize your lawn roughly once a month with a fertilizer that includes nitrogen, phosphorous, and potassium, and your grass will grow like magic.

 If you think aerating is something only the most obsessive and dedicated lawn aficionados do, you’re right.
 But there’s a reason for that: it makes their lawns look spectacular.
 So, get obsessive.
 Aerating doesn’t have to be complicated.
 Buy a simple digging fork, and poke holes throughout your yard so the grass roots can get air.
 Then, fill those holes with sand.
 The sand will help water flow more effectively while simultaneously granting the root system much-needed oxygen.
 It’s a straightforward extra step that will pay handsome dividends in terms of lawn health and beauty.

 5. Mow Right